NathanSwindall/Adventures-In-ProgramLando/Notes/Chapters/ASP/CRUD_React.md

 Now go to your running app and see if it is working.
 The NavBar doesn't look great right now, but it will

-## <strong>Adding some style to the nav bar</strong>
+### <strong>Adding some style to the nav bar</strong>

 Right now our NavBar looks kind of bad.
 We are going to do a few things.
 First we are going to add a Margin between the log of the NavBar and Reactivities.
-Then, we are going ot color the NavBar to have a cool fade effect on it.
+Then, we are going to color the NavBar to have a cool fade effect on it.
 Finally, we are going to move the Activities away from the edge and under out logo part.
 First, we need to add our images to a brand new folder called assets in your public directory in your client-app folder.
 Just past all the images you need here.
-Now the img should work with our app.
+Now the img should work with our app. the images are on my github if you need them.
+If you don't have them, don't worry about it.

 ### <strong>NavBar margin and fade</strong>